 How much does Dynamo MC cost?

 Dynamo MC is available through the TOTAL Store on a pay per use basis and also with an unlimited usage subscription.
-Current prices are $4 for a single report, $35 for 10 reports, and $29 for unlimited reports per month.
 A free 3 report trial is available.

 Is my MLS compatible?